Create a Microsoft Developer account

 - Sign in to the Microsoft Developer Center with your Microsoft account (if needed).

-- Enter your tax details, and then click Next.
+- Enter your tax details, and then select Next.

-You will not be able to push to production your commercial offers without completing the tax and bank account information in your Microsoft Developer Center account.
+You won't be able to push to your commercial offers to production without providing bank account and tax information in your Microsoft Developer Center account.

-If you have issues with Developer Center registration, please log a support ticket as below
+If you have issues with Developer Center registration, use the following steps to open a support ticket.

-- You will be provided with a login page.
-Use any Microsoft account sign in.
-If you do not have a Microsoft account then create one using this link.
+You'll be given a sign in page.
+Use any Microsoft account to sign in.
+If you don't have a Microsoft account then create one.\

-3. Register your account in the publishing portal
+Register your account in the cloud partner portal

 - Open a new Chrome Incognito or Internet Explorer InPrivate browsing session to ensure that you're not signed in to a personal account.

-- If you are a new user and signing in to the Publishing portal for the first time, then you must sign in with the same email id with which your Dev Center account is registered.
-In this way your Dev Center account and Publishing portal account will be linked with each other.
-You can later add the other members of the company, who are working on the application, as a co-admin in the Publishing portal by following the steps below.
+- If you're a new user and signing in to the Cloud Partner Portal for the first time, then you must sign in using the same email id that's registered with your Dev Center account.
+This ensures that your Dev Center account and the cloud partner portal account are linked to each other.

-If you are added as a co-admin in the Publishing portal, then you can sign in with your co-admin account.
+If you are added as a contributor/owner in the cloud partner portal portal, then you can sign in with your own account.